 What Issues Should I Consider When Establishing My Charitable Giving Strategy?

-Helping Houston families give with both heart and strategy.
+Helping families give with both heart and strategy.

 At Presidio Financial, we help charitably inclined families align generosity with tax efficiency.
-Using our Charitable Giving Strategy Checklist—we walk clients through the most important questions to ask before making their next donation.
+Using our Charitable Giving Strategy Checklist, we walk clients through the most important questions to ask before making their next gift.

 Foundational Issues: Align Your Values and Your Giving

-The PDF checklist begins with this foundational exercise because when your giving is anchored to your values, it becomes more intentional—and ultimately, more rewarding.
+The checklist begins here because when your giving is anchored to your values, it tends to become more intentional and more rewarding.

 Cash Flow and Income Planning: Give Without Jeopardizing Your Lifestyle

-For donors seeking both impact and income, charitable gift annuities (CGAs) and charitable remainder trusts (CRATs and CRUTs) can provide lifetime income while benefiting the causes you care about.
+For some families, it may also make sense to explore strategies that allow you to give while still maintaining income.
+Charitable gift annuities and charitable remainder trusts can sometimes provide lifetime income while also benefiting the causes you care about.

 Asset-Based Giving: Go Beyond the Checkbook